TerryThreatt/StationSwap/README.md

 # StationSwap

-Moby is a laptop rental app that allows you to add new laptops and new laptop rentals.
+StationSwap is a laptop rental app that allows you to add new laptops and new laptop rentals.
 This project was setup by created a new Rails API on the backend and serving data up to a React-Redux frontend.

 ![StationSwap](frontend/StationSwap.png)